-Fig. 5.178: Select fields interface.
+Fig. 5.205: Select fields interface in smart view.

-Fig. 5.179: Select Fields panel options.
+Fig. 5.206: Select fields interface in advance view.

-With the other columns it is possible to:
+With available functions it is possible to:

-- Alias: define aliases for fields: those aliases are shown as column headers in the result table; - Function: in case of aggregation, define the aggregation function (e.g., SUM, AVERAGE, ...) on the non-grouped items; - Order: define a sorting criteria: double click on the Order column to set the ordering criteria; - Group: in case of aggregations, define the attribute that you want to group on (if you know SQL syntax, these attributes are the ones you should place in the GROUP BY clause); - Include: indicate the column(s) to be included in the result (please notice that non-included attributes will not be returned by the query, but can be used in it, e.g. to apply grouping criteria); - Visible: indicate whether a column shall be visible in the result (hidden attributes are used and returned by the generated query, but are not shown in the result table); - Filter: add a filter criteria: clicking on this filter icon redirects you to the Filters tab; - Group Filter: add a filter on groups: clicking on this filter icon redirects you to the Filters on Groups tab;
+- Alias: define aliases for fields: those aliases are shown as column headers in the result table; it is editable - Function: in case of aggregation, define the aggregation function (e.g., SUM, AVERAGE, ...) on the non-grouped items; - Order: define a sorting criteria: double click on the Order column to set the ordering criteria; - Group: in case of aggregations, define the attribute that you want to group on (if you know SQL syntax, these attributes are the ones you should place in the GROUP BY clause); - Visible: indicate whether a column shall be visible in the result (hidden attributes are used and returned by the generated query, but are not shown in the result table); - Filter: add a filter criteria: clicking on this filter icon redirects you to the Filters tab;